 - As the name suggests, basic application deployment is the most basic form of application deployment.

-- In this, your application data is transferred to every node at a time when it comes to updates, upgrades, or when it implements changes in your application.
+- In this, your application data is transferred to every node at a time when it comes to updates, upgrades, or implements changes in your application.

 - This deployment type is usually used overnight when your application’s usage is down to nil as this process slows down your application for the time being.